Shavkatjon-O/data-strcutures-and-algorithms/README.md

 - **Big O Notation (O)** - This represents the upper bound or worst-case scenario of an algorithm's growth.
 It gives an upper limit on the rate of growth of the algorithm's running time as the input size increases.

-- Example: If an algorithm is O(n^2), it means that the worst-case running time grows quadratically with the size of the input.
+- **Example** - If an algorithm is O(n^2), it means that the worst-case running time grows quadratically with the size of the input.

+- **Omega Notation (Ω)** - This represents the lower bound or best-case scenario of an algorithm's growth.
+It provides a lower limit on the rate of growth of the algorithm's running time.

+- **Example** - If an algorithm is Ω(n), it means that the best-case running time grows linearly with the size of the input.

+- **Theta Notation (θ)** - This is a combination of Big O and Omega notations, providing both upper and lower bounds.
+It gives a tight bound on the growth rate of an algorithm.

+- **Example** - If an algorithm is θ(n), it means that both the best-case and worst-case running times grow linearly with the size of the input.

 ### Analyzing Time Complexity
 ### Analyzing Space Complexity